 Can Fillers be Treated as an Alternative to Facelift Surgery?

-Facelift surgery makes permanent changes to your aging face, but they don’t stop time.
+Facelift surgery makes permanent changes to your aging face, but it doesn’t stop time.
 You’ll still age, but the 10 to 15 years a facelift takes off your face will be permanent.
 Many patients opt to have another, usually smaller procedure in five to 10 years to again slow the signs of aging.

 In comparison, the results from most dermal fillers last around one year.
 At that point, the body will begin to absorb the filler material and you’ll need to schedule another session to maintain your results.
 In many cases, less product is required in subsequent sessions.
 But dermal fillers touted in “liquid facelifts” can never achieve the extent of rejuvenation that a surgical facelift can.